seanorama/masterclass/security-advanced/README.md

 ### To connect using Putty from Windows laptop

 - Download ppk from [here](https://github.com/seanorama/masterclass/raw/master/security-advanced/training-keypair.ppk)
-- Use putty to connect to your node as below:
+- Use putty to connect to your node using the ppk key:
+  - Connection > SSH > Auth > Private key for authentication > Browse... > Select training-keypair.ppk
 ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/putty.png)

 - Make sure to click "Save" on the session page before logging in